China’s Xi gives Putin a red-carpet welcome – and makes a veiled jab at the US

 He also alluded to the close personal ties between himself and the Chinese leader, who have met more than 40 times, in opening remarks.
 He used a Chinese idiom that translates to “One day apart feels like three autumns,” used to emphasize the sadness of being separated.

-A day of meetings between Putin and Xi is expected to focus on further expanding their “no limits” partnership – while also giving the two an opportunity to discuss Trump’s visit and the wars in Ukraine and Iran.
+A day of meetings between Putin and Xi focused on further expanding their “no limits” partnership – while also giving the two an opportunity to discuss Trump’s visit and the wars in Ukraine and Iran.

-Putin suggested that energy, industry, agriculture, transport, and high-tech would be other topics on the agenda.
+Putin suggested earlier that energy, industry, agriculture, transport, and high-tech would be other topics on the agenda.

 “Amid the crisis in the Middle East, Russia continues to maintain its role as a reliable supplier of resources, while China remains a responsible consumer of these resources,” he told Xi.